Welcome to our Reading page

 Meet our Librarians:

-'I love being a librarian because I like looking after the library and caring for the books in it.'
+'I love being a librarian because I like sorting out the library and helping people.'